robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 ## Example

-We can use the YARP device *test_grabber* to generate a test video stream, composed of frames with a rainbow background and a horizontal red line flowing from top to bottom.
-In order to visualize the video stream at the destination port, we can use the YARP device *yarpview*.<br>
+You can use the YARP device *test_grabber* to generate a test video stream, composed of frames with a rainbow background and a horizontal red line flowing from top to bottom.
+In order to visualize the video stream at the destination port, you can use the YARP device *yarpview*.<br>
 The commands needed are listed below: <br>

 ### Terminal 1 (sender)